TheTask/Grader-Rework/README.md

 ### Update after 2nd week:
 * I realized I needed a python IDE to manage all the files, it is going to be simpler than running everything from the console, so I had to install PyCharm ( Used it before )
-* I wrote a grader for COMP204 Assignment 1
+* I finished writing a grader for COMP204 Assignment 1
      * This took a long time since
           * a) I am relearning python pretty much from scratch and I had to google syntax pretty much all the time
           * b) The biggest issue was the same one I was facing with Java when students were asked to use STDIN, since